SupunPrabodha/Simple-Snake-Game/README.md

 ## 📄 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project as per the license terms.

-## ✨ Author

-Developed by `SupunPrabodha`.
-Feel free to reach out for collaboration or feedback!